iambjlu/NoMoreMacOSUpdate/README.md

 <br>
 Please Note: <br>
 * This will also disable App Store Auto Update (You can still update App Store Apps manually)<br>
-* This will also block Boot Camp Assistant from download "WindowsSupport"(driver) Files, so please install this after downloading "WindowsSupport" (or remove this for a while)
+* This will also block Boot Camp Assistant from download "WindowsSupport"(driver) files, so if you need it, please download "WindowsSupport" before install this (or you can remove this for a while and reinstall this after "WindowsSupport" download complete)
 <br>

 #  跟macOS更新說再見！